 The Inn is located in one of many historic buildings that make up the picturesque town of San Anselmo.
 The building was constructed in 1908 and was physically moved to the present location in 1925.
 A boarding house or hotel has operated in it continuously since then.

 The town is now home to small businesses of every kind.
-The small-town feel is ever present: strolling through the town you’ll find independent book sellers, clothing boutiques, novelties, great food, and friendly people.
+The small-town feel is ever-present: strolling through town you’ll find independent book sellers, clothing boutiques, novelties, great food, and friendly people.

 See reviews on tripadvisor:

 We are excited to be newly featured on hotelme.com.
 Click below to be one of the first to review us on this site: